chloroken/eve-min/README.md

        - `bash -c '~/Documents/eve-min/switch.sh "2"'` switches to the second logged-in client...
        - `bash -c '~/Documents/eve-min/switch.sh "3"'` switches to the third...

+Example routine:
-10) Log into your EVE Online characters
+   1) Log into your EVE Online characters
-11) Use any shortcut with the `"r"` flag
+   2) Use any shortcut with the `"r"` flag
-12) Use your new keybinds to switch between clients
+   3) Use your new keybinds to switch between clients

 # To Do